bedla/maven-assertj-generator-test-error/README.md

 [ERROR] : org.junit.rules.TestRule
 ```

-It basically says that class `org.junit.rules.TestRule` cannot be found, but we have this class on classpath!
+It basically says that class `org.junit.rules.TestRule` cannot be found, but we have this class on classpath (at least in mvn "test" scope)!

 Running `mvn test -X` to see stack trace and debug output of Maven execution.
-Output reveals that class real cannot
+Output reveals that class really cannot
 be found.
 Again, why?

 ```